byrneml/byrneml/README.md

 ### Hi there 👋

 I'm Luke.
 I'm seed-stage an investor docused on developer tools and computing infrastructure.
 I split my time between investing & writing code whenever I can.
-If you'd like to chat, feel free to [email me](mailto:luke@tapestry.vc) or book some time to chat [here](https://calendly.com/byrnemluke).
+If you'd like to chat, feel free to book some time to chat [here](https://calendly.com/byrnemluke).

 - Working at TBC - investing and building internal tools.
 - Thinking about the Verticalization of Cloud Infrastructure, Edge Computing, [WebAssembly](https://byrnemluke.com/posts/webassembly), and Low Code.